vmstio/docs/content/about/search.md

 ### Examples

 - Searching for `Star Wars` will return posts that contain both the word `Star` and `Wars` but not necessarily `Star Wars`.
-- Searching for `"Star Wars"` will only return posts that contain the combined phrase.
+- Searching for `'Star Wars'` or `"Star Wars"` will only return posts that contain the exact combonation.
-- To see all indexed posts which mention the phrase `John Mastodon` AND include an image posted before August 1, use the following search: `'John Mastodon' has:image before:2023-08-01`
+- To see all indexed posts which mention the phrase `John Mastodon` AND include an image posted before August 1, 2023, use the following search: `'John Mastodon' has:image before:2023-08-01`
+- To see all your posted links before the year 2024 about , use `from:me before:2024 has:link`
 - To see all indexed posts for Star Trek that include images but exclude SNW to avoid spoilers, for example, use `'Star Trek' has:image -SNW`
 - To see posts from [@vmstan] that mention "coffee" but exclude any replies, use `from:vmstan -is:reply coffee`